 Mercedes-AMG, which happens to be the in-house performance brand, is excited to let people know that they have all-electric performance vehicles that are likely to be a bigger thing in the future.
 Mercedes-AMG, much like the Benz compatriot, is looking to make an electric transition soon enough.
 They have vehicles that are going to be based on the Mercedes-EQ architecture.
 This is to say that Mercedes-AMG is looking to redevelop the vehicles, with the drive, chassis, brakes, sound, and design.

 Mercedes-AMG is telling fans that the all-electric vehicles won’t be that much different from the V8 Gasoline vehicles.
 More details are likely to reappear this yea as they work hard to unveil the all-electric vehicles.
 It’s likely to happen after the Mercedes-Benz EQS gets seen for the first time.

 This is a statement that Mercedes-AMG made about the whole thing.
 “From the combination of front and rear engine, overall performance can be achieved on a par with the most powerful Mercedes-AMG Performance models with the current 4.0-liter V8 biturbo engine.
-This also applies to the sprint from standstill to 100 km/h, which is completed in well under 4.0 seconds, depending on the power and vehicle, and whose linear acceleration is a very special pleasure.”
+This also applies to the sprint from standstill to 100 km/h.
+This is completed in well under 4.0 seconds, depending on the power and vehicle.
+It also depends on whose linear acceleration is a very special pleasure.”

-Carmakers have in recent years sought to boost sales at their lucrative sports-car divisions to help generate funds for the electric shift.
-Brands such as AMG and BMW M have been built around combustion-engine performance and will need to reinvent themselves to keep commanding premium prices and stay relevant in the electric age.
+Carmakers have sought to boost sales at their lucrative sports-car divisions to help generate funds for the electric shift.
+Brands such as AMG and BMW M have built around combustion-engine performance.
+It will need to reinvent themselves to keep commanding premium prices and stay relevant in the electric age.